IAIK/CrySIL/samples/android/README.md

 # CrySIL U2F on Android

 This project implements a CrySIL server compatible to U2F commands on Android.
 The app can be installed on any Android device running Android 4.0 or later.
-Any cryptographic commands are execute on a smart card connected over NFC.
+Any cryptographic commands are execute on a smart card connected over NFC or using the Android KeyStore.
 CrySIL/U2F clients connect to a webservice which forwards the request to the registered CrySIL server.
-See the documentation of [the webservice](./webservice/) and of [the Android app](./crysilapp/) for details.
+See the documentation of [the webservice](./webservice/), [the instance](./instance/) and of [the Android app](./crysilapp/) for details.

 Process to start from scratch:
 * Install the CrySIL server on an Android device